datacol-io/datacol-io.github.io/docs/cli/infra-services.md

 ### Infrastructure Services

-A Datacol stack includes a Kubernetes cluster, and best way to deploy infrastructure services or add-ons is to use [Helm](https://helm.sh).
-To install helm on datacol kubernetes run -
+A [stack](/docs/cli/stacks) includes a Kubernetes cluster, and the best way to deploy infrastructure services or add-ons is to use [Helm](https://helm.sh) package manager.

+To install helm on a stack run -

 ```
 datacol helm init